This feature is only supported in the Ultimate edition.

 Before you start

-Install and enable the PHP and Drupal Support repository plugins on the Plugins page as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.
+Install and enable the PHP and Drupal Support repository plugins on the Plugins settings page as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.

 Where do I get Drupal from?